 A daily exercise program can provide a way to share an activity with family and friends and help create good heart-healthy habits.
-For children over the age of 6, the following exercise guidelines can help you and your child plan activities:
+The current guidelines for children are below:

 More vigorous aerobic activities are best for improving the fitness of the heart and lungs.
 Aerobic activities are continuous activities that cause the heart rate to increase and cause the breathing rate to increase.
 Regular aerobic physical activity increases a child's capacity for exercise and plays a role in prevention of heart diseases.
 Aerobic exercise may also help to lower blood pressure.